Why don’t people like me? I believe each of us has asked ourselves this question at some point in our lives.

 They also don’t easily conform to the unwritten social rules and want to delve into the essence of things instead of settling for superficiality.
 For all these reasons, highly intelligent people may encounter social rejection.

 But why don’t people like them in the first place?
 Because their intellect is intimidating.
 After all, no one likes to be challenged or feel intellectually inferior.
 Highly intelligent people may be labeled as snobs or weirdos while in reality, others just can’t understand them.
 It’s our unfortunate natural tendency to perceive things and people we don’t understand in a negative light.

 If People Don’t Like You, It’s Not Your Problem – It’s Theirs

 When I was a teenager, I used to ask myself, ‘Why don’t people like me?’
-It was only years later that I realized that it was the wrong people who didn’t like me, but the right ones always did.
+It was only years later when I realized that the wrong people didn’t like me, but the right ones always did.